 OFMS students say a prayer and recite the Pledge of Allegiance.
 If parents prefer for their child not to participate in prayer and/or the Pledge of Allegiance please notify the administration and we will gladly accommodate.
 OFMS is not affiliated with any one religion and encourages the study and respect of all beliefs.

 The Prayer recited in the classroom is as follows: "God is great, God is good.
-Let us thank Him for our food.
+By His hands we are fed, thank you God for daily bread.
 Amen."

 SECTION 6- ATTENDANCE

 Attendance and Tardiness